 - Public sector or civil service pensions are index-linked, which means the payment increases each year in line with the cost of living.
-The increase is set by the annual rise in UK inflation.
+The annual rise in UK inflation sets the increase.

 - The state pension is index-linked for expats in Spain.
 The triple-lock applies until April 2022 and puts up the monthly payment each year at the highest of 2.5%, the annual rise in wages or the annual rise in inflation

 - Private pensions, like a SIPP, are not index-linked and pay a monthly amount that depends on how much the underlying fund is worth.
 These are often termed ‘defined contribution’ pensions

 - Cost of living increases for workplace pensions can vary.
 Older defined benefit schemes pay a guaranteed income that is index-linked, while newer defined contribution schemes are like private pensions and do not rise in line with inflation